spacetimeengineer/mupy/README.md

 ### Assemble parts

-### Start a business or something, IDK leave me alone!
+### Start a business or something!
+This is about manufacturing!
 lol, have fun.

 ## Note from the developer

-I didnt build this package exactly the wa I wantedto, I built it the way I had to.
-I had to utalize ingrediants which werent optimal but the best I could find to make thes sytstem I wanted.
-I wr

-This project was developed purely as a solution to a problem I was having which related to scaling years ago and and the way this project was build was not my intention.
-On some level it was only the requirements that guided the project but at the same time

-relating to scaling.
-More specificly there are things I would like to build that are just too damn expensie and too damn complex.
-But you see the margins betwIhad to break certain clauses relating to myoringal intentions.een great expense and efficiency of scale lie in this system known as mupy.
-This system was designed to be theat extra piece which scales up certain aspects of

-Infact the ways I write packages is just writing a bunch of utiliteis to automate things I already was doing so much.
-I never automate things that need no automation, I just give them shiny controls :)
+I developed this package because I had things I wanted to do that I could not do without it in a nutshell.
+There are certain things that can never be buildt without muopy like functions, I believe someone would of eventually implemented a similar system that essentially encodes systems to a high degree of abstraction.

+Information technology is equivilent to energy advancedment except

+Originally it started off as a bunch of scripts relating to 3D printing and wood working but eventually I could sense a meaningful model or context to relate these these functions given that I created more.

 - Its a model thant needsto be perfected and this goes hand in hand with the fact that it is built with sub-optimal components (difficult to integrate the tools).
 - Its mostly for 3D rinting inpractice for me but that isnt nessecaryilythe only thing it can be used for.